 A Few Recipe Notes

 - Make Ahead?
 Yes Please!
 To avoid brown guacamole, simply chop all the veggies up to a day in advance.
-When you’re ready to prep the guac, simply mash the avocado and stir in the remaining ingredients.
+When you’re ready to prep the guac, mash the avocado and stir in the remaining ingredients.

 - Vegan/Dairy Free Guacamole with Sour Cream?
 You got it!
 Omit the sour cream and use your favorite vegan/dairy free sour cream.
 I like Tofutti brand.